ggouws/HPC_RNAseq/README.md

 More details of the optional parameters can be found below or in the Trimmomatic [manual](http://www.usadellab.org/cms/index.php?page=trimmomatic)

   - ILLUMINACLIP: These settings are used to find and remove Illumina adapters.
 First, a fasta file of known adapter sequences is given, followed by the number of mismatches allowed between the adapter and read sequence and then thresholds for how accurate the alignment is between the adapter and read sequence.
-The fasta file of standard Illumina adapter sequences ('TruSeq3-PE-2.fa') is provided in your downloaded 'scripts' folder.
+A fasta file of standard Illumina adapter sequences ('TruSeq3-PE-2.fa') is provided in your downloaded 'scripts' folder.
-  - SLIDINGWINDOW: This specifies to scan the read quality over a given size window (4 bases in the example below), cutting when the average quality drops below the specified phred score (Q30 below).
+  - SLIDINGWINDOW: This specifies to scan the read quality over a given size window (4 bases in the example below), cutting when the average quality drops below the specified phred score (Q30 in the example below).
   - LEADING: The minimum quality value required to keep a base at the start of the read.
   - TRAILING: The minimum quality value required to keep a base at the end of the read.
   - CROP: Cut the read to a specified length.